-In this module, the students develop capabilities to apply the theoretical and methodological work approaches in social services in various customer processes.
+In this module, the students develop capabilities to apply the theoretical and methodological work approaches used in various client processes within social care services.

-After completing the module, the students know how to apply and assess different theoretical work orientations, methodological traditions and methods of working with customers.
-They are able to assess the service needs of different customers and have the capacity to support the inclusion of different customers and the adoption and strengthening of resources.
-Students are able to act as specialists in social services in multiprofessional working groups and networks and enhance the functioning of the customers' safety networks.
+After completing the module, the students know how to apply and assess different theoretical work orientations, methodological traditions and methods of working with clients.
+They are able to assess the service needs of different clients and have the capacity to support their inclusion and the adoption and strengthening of resources.
+Students are able to act as social service specialists in multidisciplinary groups and networks and enhance the functioning of the clients' safety networks.